Categories

 3. Texas Notary Stamp -

-Texas law requires all notaries to use an inked notary stamp or a notary seal embosser to use on documents they notarize.
-The cost of the Texas notary stamp or metal seal embosser ranges from $15.00 to $59.00.
+Texas law requires all notaries to use an inked notary stamp or a notary seal embosser on documents they notarize.
+The cost of the Texas notary stamp or metal seal embosser ranges from $21.95 to $59.00.
 If you purchase a notary seal embosser, you are required to order a notary seal inker to darken the raised impression of your notary seal so it can show on photocopies.
 When you order a notary stamp or notary seal embosser, make sure the information on the Texas notary stamp matches the name on your notary commission certificate.
+Click here to order a notary stamp or a notary seal embosser.

 4. Texas Notary Record Book -